Brigands M.C.: Plot

-Four and a half years later, biker Neil Smith tries to join Brigands M.C., hoping to uncover evidence of alleged arms smuggling activities.
-The Führer unmasks Smith as undercover policeman Neil Gauche and stages a mock execution, warning the police against further investigation.
-Ross and Neil visit CHERUB campus and James Adams, Dante and Lauren are assigned to a mission to infiltrate the Brigands M.C.
-Chloe Blake is the mission controller, posing as the mother of the CHERUB agents.
-Dante and Lauren make friends with Joe Donnington (the Führer's younger son).

-Meanwhile, James purchases a new bike and is invited on a run with the Brigands to the Rebel Tea Party, a motorcycle convention in Cambridge.
+Four and a half years later, undercover policeman Neil Gauche tries to infiltrate Brigands M.C., hoping to uncover evidence of the Brigands' arms smuggling activities.
+The Führer uncovers Gauche's identity and stages a mock execution, warning the police against further investigation.
+Ross and Neil reach out to CHERUB for their assistance and James, Lauren, and Dante are assigned to a mission to infiltrate the Brigands M.C.
+James convinces mission controller Chloe Blake to allow him to purchase a motorcycle to aid him in getting closer to the Brigands.
+James is invited on a run with the Brigands to the Rebel Tea Party, a motorcycle convention in Cambridge.
 On the run, the Brigands are attacked by rival gang the Vengeful Bastards and James saves the life of Brigand Dirty Dave when a member of the Vengefuls tries to stab him with a sharpened hammer.
-At the same time, Neil and assistant mission controller Jake McEwen attempt to uncover a £600,000 weapons deal orchestrated by the Brigands by following Nigel Connor, a biker friend of James, and his friend Julian Hargreaves.
+Meanwhile, Neil and assistant mission controller Jake McEwen attempt to uncover a weapons deal orchestrated by the Brigands by following Nigel Connor, a biker friend of James, and his friend Julian Hargreaves.
+However, after he and Nigel help the Brigands in smuggling arms into Britain, Julian gets scared and confesses to his father, who is a judge.
+The police, unaware of the CHERUB mission, move on the Brigands and their associates smuggling the weapons and thwart the surveillance operation.

-When James gets to the Tea Party, a biker war breaks out between the Brigands and three rival gangs (the Vengeful Bastards, Satan's Prodigy and the Bitch Slappers), but James manages to escape.
-Meanwhile, Dante and Lauren end up at Joe's house party which is invaded by sixth formers ending in police being called after windows get broken and a fight breaks out between Joe, Dante, Lauren and the party-crashers.

-After he and Nigel help the Brigands in smuggling arms into Britain, Julian gets scared and confesses to his father, who is a judge.
-This leads to armed police arresting McEwen and Neil, blowing the operation and McEwen assaulting a sergeant who insulted his intelligence, resulting in McEwen being forced to six months file sorting in the basement of CHERUB's mission building.

 With the weapons deal blown and the CHERUB mission turning up few leads, the agents are sent back to campus.
-Before Dante leaves, he sneaks into the Führer's house, intent on killing him, but can't bring himself to do it and instead he carves a message into the Führer's table that implies he is a member of the Vengeful Bastards.
-Dante also takes an old photograph from the Führer's study of his and the Führer's families together.
-James gets invited to become a stripper at Dirty Dave's Devon strip club (much to Lauren, Chloe, and Dante's amusement) but refuses and leaves.
+Before Dante leaves, he sneaks into the Führer's house, intent on killing him, but can't bring himself to do it and instead carves a message into the Führer's table that implies he is a member of the Vengeful Bastards.
 James and Kerry start dating again.